 Over 190 parks are listed by category and amenities in this document.
 Surveys indicate that parks are very important to residents and visitors—they enrich the quality of life and are a critical factor which impacts our city's economic development.

-► List of City Parks in Corpus Christi (interactive map with list of amenities)
+► List of City Parks in Corpus Christi (interactive map with the list of amenities)

 VIDEO - Bayshore Park Development (now formally renamed The Water's Edge)